mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 |==

-As you might expect, white, black, and gray vary significantly in value, but share similarly low saturation levels; much higher than either red or pink.
+As you might expect, white, black, and gray vary significantly in value, but share similarly low saturation levels -- well below either red or pink.
 With the additional information provided by HSV, we can successfully mark a pixel as belonging to the foreground if either one of these criteria holds: